 And let’s not forget GoPro.
 Although it hasn’t changed specifics of how we partake in sports, the documenting of them has been revolutionized by the popularity of these little devices, capturing high quality video and allowing tutorials and first person view videos to be published like never before.

-Realistically, not all of us can afford specific products for each sport, or higher end smart devices, but the more ‘budget’ end of the market is starting to catch on.
-Fitbit Flex 2 comes with water resistance and can be used when swimming, and as time goes on it is surely natural to expect ranges of products to cater for the needs of individual sports.
+Fitbit’s Flex 2 comes with water resistance and can be used when swimming, and as time goes on it is surely natural to expect ranges of products to cater for the needs of individual sports.
 The recently released Ionic is a step up for the company, its first fully fledged smartwatch that’s water-resistant, too.

-Wearables are an exciting prospect for water sports, and although still in early stages of use, sports which were previously difficult to learn and participate in such as surfing, can use wearables, and even virtual reality, to become more accessible, and trackable.
+Wearables are an exciting prospect for water sports and although still in early stages of use, sports which were previously difficult to learn and participate in can use wearables, and even virtual reality, to become more accessible and trackable.
 A world where we can practice surfing or paddleboarding in our living room, and track every step of our journeys out on the water, is just around the corner.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!